j0verton/TuneList/README.md

-project uses JSON server, React and React Semantic UI
+This project uses JSON server, React and React Semantic UI

 create an "api" directory in the root directory of the project and create a fie 'database.json'